- Drinking Water

 Texas Optimization Program (TOP) Award

 The goal of optimization is to lower the risk of waterborne disease by reducing the number of pathogenic organisms that could pass through a treatment plants.
-Since the program’s inception in 1998, only 12 water treatment plans have been recognized.
+The program has been in place since 1998 and includes 22 participants (out of 320 plants) in the entire State of Texas as of 2022.
+Only one water treatment plant has been recognized longer than BWA.
 BWA treatment plant operators are to be commended for their dedication and diligence in pursuing and maintaining TOP recognition.

 Learn more about the Texas Optimization Program.